GDSC-HANU/studiex-fe/README.md

     ```
     git push origin your_feature
     ```
+    *Note that if you push the branch for the first time, you will need to push and create branch on remote at the same time*
+    ```
+    git push --set-upstream origin your_feature
+    ```

 ### 📑 Create pull request
 Once you have finished, create a pull request at the pull request tab in project and your feature will be merge to `develop` branch.